SarthakGiri32/MtCarsEDA/README.md

-# MtCarsEDA
+# Regression Models Course Project
-Analysis and Modelling of the 'mtcars' dataset
+Analysis and Modelling of the `mtcars` dataset.